Kenwood, St George's Hill: Lennon, Yoko Ono, and Cynthia

-Film/Interview/Photos
+Film/interview/photos

 Film of the exterior of the house and the gate was included in Reporting 66, a programme produced by ITN, in 1966.
 Parts of a home movie showing Lennon at Kenwood, in 1967, were featured in the film Imagine: John Lennon.
-This had Lennon in the company of Starr, his son Julian Lennon and the gardener at Kenwood.
+This had Lennon in the company of his son Julian Lennon, Starr, and the gardener at Kenwood.
 It also shows Lennon standing in the sunroom.
-Lennon and Yoko Ono were filmed singing the "Everybody had a hard year" section of the Beatles' song, "I've Got a Feeling", at the side of the house, and made two art films in the grounds in 1968: Number 5 a.k.a.
+Lennon and Yoko Ono were filmed at the side of the house singing the "Everybody had a hard year" section of the Beatles' song "I've Got a Feeling", and made two art films in the grounds in 1968: Number 5 a.k.a.
 Smile, and Two Virgins.
-Lennon was interviewed several times on audio tape at Kenwood, by people like Ray Coleman, and Kenny Everett.
+Lennon was interviewed several times on audio tape at Kenwood; interviewers included Ray Coleman and Kenny Everett.
 Several photo sessions also took place at Kenwood, the most famous of which provided the cover photo for the Beatles' 1965 album Rubber Soul.